cudmore/protocols/worley-shuler-prairie.md

 ## Hooking up treadmill

+The order is**CRITICAL**.
+Attach the red/green ethernet and then plug-in the 12v AC/DC.
+Never have the 12v AC/DC plugged in without having the ethernet plugged in.
+If 12v AC/DC is plugged in without ethernet, the motor controller board will be permanently damaged and no longer function.
+This is the way the [Easy Driver](https://www.sparkfun.com/products/12779) motor controller works, sorry.

 1. Attach red/male/motor ethernet cable to female/motor ethernet on the treadmill imaging platform
 2. Attach green/male/led ethernet cable to female/led ethernet on the treadmill imaging platform
 3. Plug in the 12v AC/DC adapter near the Raspberry Pi. **IMPORTANT**.
 Only plug this in after the ethernet is attached.

 ## Tearing down the treadmill

+The order is**CRITICAL**.
+Un-plug the 12v AC/DC and then unplug the red/green ethernet.
+Never have the 12v AC/DC plugged in without having the ethernet plugged in.
+If 12v AC/DC is plugged in without ethernet, the motor controller board will be permanently damaged and no longer function.
+This is the way the [Easy Driver](https://www.sparkfun.com/products/12779) motor controller works, sorry.

 1. Unplug the 12v AC/DC adapter near the raspberry Pi. **Important**.
 Always unplug 12v AC/DC BEFORE you unplug ethernet.
 2. Unplug both red/motor and green/led ethernet cables from the treadmill imaging platform.